 If you put your money into a savings account and withdrew some of it each year, the total amount you'd withdraw would be around .
 However, if you invested this and it grew at a pace of /yr, and you withdrew an inflation adjusted /yr, then this amount could provide you with before your 100th birthday.

 That wouldn't be all at once but in the form of /yr.
 This is the true power of compound interest!
 Imagine how many more years you'd need to work to save this amount without investing.
-Actually, no need to imagine -- it's !
-If you learn how to invest, you can retire earlier.
+Actually, no need to imagine -- it's year!

 When I first did the math on compound interest I was floored.
 The idea that I'd make more money during retirement than during my working years seemed counterintuitive, but the numbers were right there.

 Become an Investor